goehringa/concourse-helloworld/README.md

 * Concourse-web for the Web UI, API, and pipeline scheduling
 * Concourse-worker for running containers

-Before you can run docker-compose generate the necessary keys
+Before you can run docker-compose generate the necessary keys and add them to your .gitignore file
 ```
 mkdir -p keys/web keys/worker